sigstore/docs/content/en/security.md

 ### Rekor Security Model
 The Rekor service provides a transparency log of software signatures.
 The log is append-only and once entries are added they cannot be modified; a valid log can be cryptographically verified by any third-party.
-As entries are appended into this log, Rekor periodically signs the full Merkle tree along with a timestamp.
+As entries are appended into this log, Rekor periodically signs the full [Merkle tree](https://transparency.dev) along with a timestamp.

 An entry in Rekor provides a single-party attestation that a piece of data existed prior to a certain time.
-These timestamps cannot be tampered with later, providing long-term trust.
+These timestamps and the contents of the log cannot be tampered with or removed later, providing long-term trust.
 This long-term trust also requires that the log is monitored.

 Transparency Logs make it hard to forge timestamps long term, but in short time windows, it would be much easier for the Rekor operator to fake or forge timestamps.